 While your workplace injury will most certainly be unique to you and your situation, the most common injuries suffered at work are back injuries, as well as:

 - Severed hands or fingers

 - Occupational diseases

 - Repetitive trauma injuries

-If you are unsure if your injuries are work-related, speak immediately with a workers’ compensation attorney.
+If you are unsure if your injuries are work-related, speak immediately with a Florence workers compensation lawyer.

 What Type of Benefits Will I Receive?

 Once you begin your Florence workers’ compensation claim with an attorney and receive appropriate medical treatment (when you are not off work for any significant length of time), your claim typically will close within one year of the date of your last medical treatment and weekly benefits will not be an issue.
 If your injuries are severe enough that you are forced to take time off from work to recover, you will collect weekly benefits and your claim will close two years from the last date you received those benefits.
 You will receive medical treatment for your workplace injury and those expenses will be covered by workers compensation.
 You will also receive lost wages benefits as well as compensation for any permanent disability suffered as a result of your workplace accident.